Maldives handline yellowfin tuna

 The assessment process is expected to take 12 to 15 months and is scheduled for completion around December 2014.
 Please see the download section for a detailed assessment timeline.

-The target eligibility date for this fishery is the date of certification.
+The target eligibility date for this fishery is 24 December 2014.

 The MSC ecolabel can only be applied to product from certified fisheries.
 The MSC program does allow, in certain circumstances and within strict traceability requirements, the MSC ecolabel to be applied following certification to product caught before the actual date of certification.
 The target eligibility date therefore represents the date from which products may become eligible to carry the MSC ecolabel, however they cannot be sold until and if the fishery is certified.
 The actual eligibility date will be determined if the fishery is certified to the MSC standard.